Hk669/bpetokenizer/README.md

 # bpetokenizer

-A Byte Pair Encoding (BPE) tokenizer, which algorithmically follows along the GPT tokenizer.
+A Byte Pair Encoding (BPE) tokenizer, which algorithmically follows along the GPT tokenizer(tiktoken), allows you to train your own tokenizer.
 The tokenizer is capable of handling special tokens and uses a customizable regex pattern for tokenization(includes the gpt4 regex pattern). supports `save` and `load` tokenizers in the `json` and `file` format.
+The `bpetokenizer` also supports [pretrained](bpetokenizer/pretrained/) tokenizers.

 ### Overview